YichaoOU/HemTools/docs/content/NGS_pipelines/tutorial.rst

 .. code:: bash

-    $ HemTools cut_run --guess_input
+    $ HemTools atac_seq --guess_input

 	Input fastq files preparation complete!
 ALL GOOD!
-	Please check if you like the computer-generated labels in : fastq.tsv Input peakcall file preparation complete!
-File name: peakcall.tsv
+	Please check if you like the computer-generated labels in : fastq.tsv

-.. note:: If you are preparing fastq.tsv and peakcall.tsv yourself, please make sure ``no space anywhere`` in the file.
+.. note:: If you are preparing fastq.tsv yourself, please make sure ``no space anywhere`` in the file.
 Note that the seperator is tab.
 Spaces in file name will cause errors.

 **Step 2: Check the computer-generated input list (manually), make sure they are correct.**